 All the above ground improvements including the publication of The History of Bearsted FC were achieved in time for the 2015 - 2016 season.
 The icing on the cake was by becoming 2015 - 2016 League Champions of The Kent Invicta League in the same season.
 In doing so we gained promotion to the Premier Division of The Southern Counties East Football League, formally the old Kent Invicta League.

 A truly great achievement by everyone associated with Bearsted Football Club.

 The 2016-17 Campaign saw the side end in 12th place and 2017-18 saw a 14th placed finish as did the following year.

 In the 2019/20 Season the Bears were heading for a Top 7 finish after a high scoring campaign.
-However along came Coronovirus and football was wiped out so now we go again in 2020/21 aiming to continue our progress as a Club.
+However along came Coronovirus and football was wiped out, then again the next year, so we go into 2021/22 aiming to continue our progress as a Club.